Generic JPEG Image file magic bytes (.jpeg)

 What is a .jpeg file?

-A .jpeg file is a Generic JPEG Image file file.
+A .jpeg file is a Generic JPEG Image file.
 JPEG (Joint Photographic Experts Group) is a raster image format developed by the Joint Photographic Experts Group and standardized by ISO and IEC for compressing photographic images.
 It is commonly used for digital photography, web images, email attachments, and general-purpose image sharing across devices and platforms.
 JPEG is a legacy but still widely supported format; its lossy compression can reduce image quality over repeated saves, and malformed files may occasionally trigger parser vulnerabilities in image viewers.

 What are the magic bytes for .jpeg files?